 Rights that are granted are not stored in the authorization session.
-Instead, every time authorization is performed, the Security Server uses the credentials—or reauthenticates the user if the credentials have expired—and consults the appropriate rule in the policy database to reevaluate the authorization.
+Instead, every time authorization is performed, the Security Server uses the credentials—or reauthenticates the user, or rerequests consent, if the credentials have expired—and consults the appropriate rule in the policy database to reevaluate the authorization.

 When your application requests authorization, you pass the requested rights (an authorization rights set) to the Security Server.
 The Security Server compares the rights you pass to the keys in the policy database.
 When a match is found, the Security Server uses the rules associated with the key to determine authorization.
 For more information about the policy database see The Policy Database.